 In December, Bad Bunny will close the tour with three presentations: December 1 in Guatemala City, December 3 in Monterrey, Nuevo León, and December 9 in Mexico City, where he will perform at the Azteca Stadium.

 Bad Bunny beats Santana, sets record among best-selling albums

 The singer Bad Bunny surpassed the record of the album Africa Speaks, by the guitarist Santana, which in its first week of release in 2019 sold 57 thousand units.
 Bad Bunny's second solo album, YHLQMDLG (Yo Hago Lo Que Me Da La Gana), set a record as the longest-selling Spanish-language album in the Billboard 200 top ten in the United States.

-This was highlighted on Monday by the artist himself in a retweet from the Chart Data page, which every Sunday publishes the Billboard 200 listing.
+This was highlighted by the artist himself in a retweet from the Chart Data page, which every Sunday publishes the Billboard 200 listing.
 Bad Bunny, 26 years old and considered the top representative of the Latin trap, launched YHLQMDLG on February 29th.
 After its release, he set several records, including the highest-selling Spanish-language album in a week on Billboard's charts.